 Some of our favorite shops in Kringlan are:

-- Org – woman, men and children clothing organic
+Org – woman, men and children's organic clothing

 Laugavegur is home to some of the oldest shops in town, historical houses and museums.
 It is a fantastic place to browse through art and design shops, and a great place to pick up Icelandic souvenirs.
 Many local artists have studios and galleries at Laugavegur or the nearby streets of Hverfisgata and Skólavörðurstígur making the area an ideal place to pick up some Icelandic design!